newstackdev/iosdk-newgraph-client-variants/newgraph-client-cs/docs/DefaultApi.md

 <a name="userinvitepost"></a>
 # **UserInvitePost**
-> OkResponse UserInvitePost (UserInviteRequest userInviteRequest)
+> UserInvitationReadPublicResponse UserInvitePost (UserInviteRequest userInviteRequest)